NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog InternalLogger without LogToTrace

-NLog `InternalLogger.LogToTrace` has been remnoved.
+NLog `InternalLogger.LogToTrace` has been removed.
 This reduces the NLog footprint by removing references to `System.Diagnostics.Trace` and `System.Diagnostics.TraceListener`.

 If it is important to redirect NLog InternalLogger output to `System.Diagnostics.Trace`,